gnani-ai/API-service/README.md

 </tr>
   <tr>
 <td markdown="span">encoding</td>
-<td markdown="span">pcm 16</td>
+<td markdown="span">pcm16</td>
  </tr>
 </tbody>
 </table>

-- You are required to add certficate (cert.pem) that was sent to the registered email id as the part of your code.
+- You are required to add certficate (cert.pem) that was sent to the registered email id as part of your code.

 ### Note
 - Your request will not be authenticated if you fail to add any of these headers to your request.